 I started my testing with something straightforward.
-Both Insalata di Cavolfiore P149, a warm roasted cauliflower salad which has a hint of the Middle East with pomegranate molasses and fresh seeds, and Insalata di finocchio P144, a fennel, radish and endive salad (which you can easily make without a mandolin as instructed in the method, by using instead a sharp cooks knife) would not challenge even the least experienced cook.
+Both Insalata di Cavolfiore, a warm roasted cauliflower salad which has a hint of the Middle East with pomegranate molasses and fresh seeds, and Insalata di finocchio, a fennel, radish and endive salad (which you can easily make without a mandolin, as instructed in the method, by using instead a sharp cooks knife) would not challenge even the least experienced cook.
 The pasta, though, proved for me a little more challenging.

-In Peperoni ripieni P37, red peppers are stuffed with aubergines, tomatoes, olives and capers then finished with a scattering of breadcrumbs and a healthy drizzle of extra virgin olive oil.
+In Peperoni ripieni, red peppers are stuffed with aubergines, tomatoes, olives and capers, then finished with a scattering of breadcrumbs and a healthy drizzle of extra virgin olive oil.
 The peppers were gloriously tender and brimming with umami flavours, a vegetarian dish you could happily serve to the most dedicated carnivore.

-The Frittata con asparagi P164 which worked fine except I modified it a little and made it in a 19cm based frying pan and used only eight eggs instead of sixteen and used only 150g of asparagus as I was only serving 4 people.
+The Frittata con asparagi worked fine, except I modified it a little and made it in a 19cm based frying pan, used eight eggs instead of sixteen, and used only 150g of asparagus as I was serving 4 people.
 I found a small error in the method, forgetting to tell us what to do with the soaked bread.
-I used less bread and milk and added it to the frittata along with the asparagus.
+I used less bread and milk, and added it to the frittata along with the asparagus.

-Finally I tried Torta alla nocciola P219.
-Being a huge fan of flour free nutty chocolate cakes I was very enthusiastic to test this one out.
-The nuts are toasted then coated in caramel before grinding giving it a nice toffee crunch and also used for a good looking scattering to top the glossy robe of chocolate ganache, a tantalising secret making it very special.
+The nuts are toasted, then coated in caramel before grinding, giving it a nice toffee crunch.
+They are also used for a good looking scattering to top the glossy robe of chocolate ganache, a tantalising secret making it very special.
 I did find there was too much mixture for a 20cm baking tin, so do use a larger size to avoid mixture spillage during cooking.